garrison/Bravais.jl/doc/details.rst

 .. todo::
    Move this below with second quantization stuff?

 The above discussion considers the allowed momenta of a single particle wavefunction.
 In particular, for a single particle, if we translate the length of the system in the :math:`i` direction, we pick up a phase :math:`e^{2\pi i\eta_i}`.
 More generally (i.e. in second quantization), with particle count :math:`c`, translating all particles the length of the system will pick up a phase :math:`e^{2\pi i\eta_i c}`.
-If we have multiple particles, we may wish to determine the possible *total momenta*.
+Thus, in a system where we have multiple particles, we may wish to determine the possible *total momenta*.
 They are given as follows, where :math:`c` is the "charge" (i.e. particle count).

 .. math::
    x_i^\prime = x_i + (c-1) \frac{\eta_i}{M_{ii}}